Lynncubus/grunt-rollup2/README.md

 # Grunt rollup

+**Disclaimer:** I personally do not use grunt as much anymore so new features will most likely not be implemented.
+I'm open to resolve any bugs / issues though.

 A Rollup task for grunt with the ability to create multiple bundles.

 This is not a fork of [grunt-rollup](https://github.com/chrisprice/grunt-rollup), but is inspired by it.